-Hypoallergenic Pets: Is it a Myth, or Not?
+Hypoallergenic Dogs and Cats in Schertz, TX: Is it a Myth, or Not?

 We’ve all heard the stories of hypoallergenic pets – dogs or cats who purportedly can live in harmony with pet allergy sufferers due to their lack of shedding/dander.
 Shying away from pet ownership due to allergies is a reality for so many animal lovers, but are hypoallergenic pets just another marketing ploy aimed at taking our money?
 The team at Schertz Animal Hospital investigates.